TL-B language

 means that n

-is defined in process of serialization of Unary
+is defined during the serialization process of the Unary

 class.